A Slave of Fashion: Plot

 As described in a film magazine reviews, Katherine Emerson, a young county woman, is on a train to New York City when it is wrecked.
 She comes into possession of a purse of a victim, the mistress of a wealthy bachelor.
 She replaces the dead woman in the home of the bachelor, who is in Europe.
 An unexpected visit from her family forces her to pretend to be the wife of the wealthy bachelor.
 The mother cables the bachelor as a result of a growing friendship with a refined young society man.
 He returns unexpectedly and insists that she continue to play the game.
 Katherine threatens to tell her folks of her folly, but the bachelor sets things aright by taking her to the minister.

 Cast

+"Radio-Cinema" Experiment, 24 August 1925

+MGM's Douglas Shearer developed and supervised a one-time theatrical synchronization of the film's projected footage with dialogue broadcast in synchronization from the KFI radio studies in Los Angeles.
+On the evening of 24 August 1925, for one of the silent film's intermediate 1000-foot reels, theater audiences heard stars Norma Shearer and Lew Cody delivering their lines via a KFI radio broadcast (all of KFI's listeners heard the dialogue as well).
+Douglas Shearer had worked out a method to keep all 13 theaters' projectors synchronized with the "master" projector he viewed in the broadcast studio along with the actors sharing a microphone; and each theater had installed radio receivers for the evening.

 Preservation

 With no copies listed in any film archives, A Slave of Fashion is considered lost.